 - being on your feet for long periods of time

-Swollen feet are a very normal part of pregnancy — many of your fellow moms-to-be can commiserate!
+Swollen feet are a very typical part of pregnancy, as many of your fellow pregnancy buddies can probably tell you!
 So most of the time, swollen feet are just another sign of all the hard work your body is doing to grow that new little life.

 - sudden swelling of your hands, feet, face, or around your eyes